 - Nurses and healthcare assistants who are the person’s main carers in hospital, providing day-to-day care, dispensing medication and making sure the person is kept comfortable

-- Physiotherapists who help optimise muscle tone, and improve balance, co-ordination and function
+- Physiotherapists who help optimize muscle tone, and improve balance, co-ordination and function

-- Occupational Therapists who carry out physical and cognitive assessments, planning goal-related treatment interventions to prevent disability and promote independence
+- Occupational Therapists who carry out physical and cognitive assessments, and plan goal-oriented treatment interventions to prevent disability and promote independence

-- Speech and Language Therapists who help the patient to overcome swallowing and communication difficulties
+- Speech and Language Therapists who help the patient overcome swallowing and communication difficulties

-- Discharge Co-ordinators who assists in arranging the patient’s transfer of care whether this is to the home environment or on-going care in a residential or nursing home
+- Discharge Co-ordinators who assist in arranging the patient’s transfer of care, whether this is to the home environment or on-going care in a residential or nursing home

 Accommodation & facilities

-Each patient is accommodated in individual room equipped with all the facilities to make their stay as comfortable and as convenient as possible.
+Each patient is accommodated in their own room which is equipped with all the facilities to make their stay as comfortable as possible.

-As well as a stroke affecting a patient directly, we recognise the huge impact this can have on the surrounding family.
+As well as a stroke affecting a patient directly, we recognize the huge impact this can have on the surrounding family.